judyjoseph/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 This testcase covers the macsec/MKA protocol functionality

 #### Check Control plane

+- Enable macsec on the interface on the DUT and remote VM.

 - Check the process, `wpa_supplicant`, for the target port is running in the devices.